VOXXXX1874/CSCI3100Project/README.md

 3/20: Change the css layout from flex to grid so that the components will not move when the components change.
 Make the chessboard more appealing and natural.

+3/21：Fix the length of grid column so that the window size will not affect chessboard.
+Make the history scrollable component to prevent the page become scrollable.

 ### Documents
 All the documents such as high-level design, data flow diagram of this project is placed in folder "Documents"